We're working to create a sustainable future for our community.

 With our Shade Tree program, customers can choose up to 10 free trees and from over 30 varieties.
 As the temperatures increase in our region, the need for sustainable urban and community forests also increases.

 Get free shade trees

 We support California's climate strategy initiatives

-We're leading the way to a more sustainable energy future by setting and achieving ambitious goals:
+We're leading the way to a more sustainable energy future

 As part of our commitment to the environment, we also protect our feathered friends.

 We partnered with the US Forest Service - El dorado National Forest to install a camera system 185 feet up in a large ponderosa pine on Sunset Peninsula at Union Valley Reservoir in the Crystal Basin Recreation Area.
 From about February to September, two high definition cameras capture the sights and sounds of a pair of bald eagles that utilize the tree to nest each year.